81st Flying Training Wing (World War II)

 The 81st Flying Training Wing is an inactive United States Air Force unit.
-It was last assigned to the Western Flying Training Command, and was disbanded on 1 November 1945 at the Santa Ana Army Air Base, California.
+It was last assigned to the Western Flying Training Command and was disbanded on 1 November 1945 at the Santa Ana Army Air Base, California.

-The squadron was a World War II Command and Control unit, its mission was to provide classification and preflight testing of aviation cadets.
-It was one of three such centers, the others being at Maxwell Field, Alabama and San Antonio Aviation Cadet Center, Texas.
+The squadron was a World War II Command and Control unit.
+Its mission was to provide classification and preflight testing of aviation cadets.
+It was one of three such centers; the others being at Maxwell Field, Alabama and San Antonio Aviation Cadet Center, Texas.

 There is no lineage between the current United States Air Force 81st Training Wing, established on 15 April 1948 at Wheeler Field, Hawaii, and this organization.

 History

-The mission of the wing was to provide both Classification and Preflight stage training to air cadets which had completed Training Command basic indoctrination training.
+The mission of the wing was to provide both Classification and Preflight stage training to air cadets who had completed Training Command basic indoctrination training.